ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 Those classes are defined in `GenericNodes.h` a header that is always included by the scheduler.

-As consequence, the definition for those classes is always included : that's the meaning of mandatory.
+As consequence, the definition for those classes is always included.

 ### FIFO